sertansenturk/tomato/README.md

 2. **Which operating systems are supported?**

     The algorithms, which are written purely in Python, are platform-independent.
 However, [compiling Essentia in Windows](http://essentia.upf.edu/documentation/installing.html#building-essentia-on-windows) is not straightforward yet.
 Therefore we have only compiled the MATLAB binaries for **Mac OSX** and **Linux**.
+Alternatively, you may want to [run tomato using docker](running-tomato-using-docker).

-    If you have compiled Essentia for Windows somehow or if you have any OS -1specific problems, please let us know by submitting an [issue](https://github.com/sertansenturk/tomato/issues).
+    If you compiled Essentia for Windows somehow or if you have any OS-specific problems, please let us know by submitting an [issue](https://github.com/sertansenturk/tomato/issues).

 3. **What are the supported Python versions?**